4teamwork/ftw.subsite/README.rst

 It does this by defining it as navigation root.

-Aditional functionality provided by ``ftw.subsite``
+Additional functionality provided by ``ftw.subsite``
 ---------------------------------------------------

-- It is possible to define a language on a subsite, which overrides the default behavior of how Plone deals with languages (PloneLanguageTool).
+- It is possible to define a language on a subsite content, which overrides the default behavior of how Plone deals with languages (PloneLanguageTool).
-  If you define a language on a subsite all content on and in the subsite will be delivered with the chosen language.
-This functionality has nothing to do with LinguaPlone.
+  If you define a language on a subsite all content on and in the subsite will be delivered in the chosen language.
+This functionality is not related to the product LinguaPlone.

-  Be sure you have activated the languages you want, for example:
+  Make sure you have all languages activated you want, for example:

   .. code:: ini